JeanMaximilienCadic/ntt_google_dns/README.md

 ## Modules

-At a granular level, Gnutools is a library that consists of the following components:

 | Component | Description |
 | ---- | --- |
 | **google_dns** | Contains the implementation of GoogleDNS |